Are you looking for some good cloud idioms to include in your day-to-day English conversations?

 - Meaning: to have feelings of suspicion of wrongdoing committed by someone.

-- Use In A Sentence: There has been a cloud of suspicion at the bank ever since $10,000 went missing.
+- Use In A Sentence: Ever since the money went missing, there has been a cloud of suspicion over the employee’s heads.
+It seems ever more likely that their boss was guilty.

 4. To Cloud The Issue